jeff-hykin/universify/story.md

 # Part 3: The Runtime Problem

 The minor issue: the host system might not have a runtime like NodeJS.
 With a mix of dread, excitement, and guilt please consider: what if the entire NodeJS installer -- both the bash installer and powershell installer -- was embedded into the script?
-Meaning, when the script tries to run itself, if the system doesn't have NodeJS, the script *just gets NodeJS* and tries to run itself again.
+Meaning, when the script tries to run itself, and the system doesn't have NodeJS, the script *just gets NodeJS* and tries to run itself again.

-Before we consider which clauses of the Geneva Convention that idea violates, lets consider the first of the catastrophic problems.
+Before we consider which clauses of the Programmer's Geneva Convention that idea violates, lets consider the first of the catastrophic problems.
 That problem can be summarized as:
 1. The world's first universal script should be reliable.
 2. We just installed NodeJS.